Finnoy Travel - Travel Stories and Reviews

 Information about Silja Symphony

-M/s Silja Symphony is a big Finnish-built ferry that transports passengers and cargo between Helsinki and Stockholm.
+M/S Silja Symphony is a big Finnish-built ferry that transports passengers and cargo between Helsinki and Stockholm.
 It was built in 1990 in Turku, Finland and the ferry is operated by Tallink.
-The ferry has almost 1,000 cabins and it can carry 2,900 passengers in addition to cars and trucks.
-It is one of the biggest ferries sailing in the Baltic Sea and it feels like a cruise ship.
+The ferry has almost 1,000 cabins and can carry 2,900 passengers in addition to cars and trucks.
+It is one of the biggest ferries sailing in the Baltic Sea, and it feels like a cruise ship.

 Class A cabin

-Basic cabins in m/s Silja Symphony are small but they are clean, renovated and comfortable.
+Basic cabins in m/s Silja Symphony are small but clean, renovated and comfortable.

 Our Cruise Experience

 Last year, we had a day in Stockholm cruise onboard m/s Silja Serenade.
-To complete our ferry review articles, we booked our trip this time on m/s Silja Symphony which is a sister ferry to Serenade.
+To complete our ferry review articles, we booked our trip to Serenade on m/s Silja Symphony, a sister ferry.
 Below, we review the services the ferry provided us.

 Booking

 Booking the trip on Tallink's website was straightforward.
-It functioned effectively and provided the ticket via email immediately after the payment.
+It functioned effectively and emailed the ticket immediately after the payment.
 However, it may not always offer the most affordable rates.
-Due to a discount coupon we had, booking through the official channel was the best option for us this time.
+Due to our discount coupon, booking through the official channel was the best option for us this time.

 Given the numerous ferries between Finland and Sweden, we advice to compare prices.
-Ferryscanner is a practical tool for this and it frequently finds the most affordable fares.
+Ferryscanner is a practical tool for this, frequently finding the most affordable fares.
 Typically, weekdays outside the main season are the least expensive days to travel between Helsinki and Stockholm.
 Departing on Friday is usually the most expensive choice.

 Departure from Helsinki

 Silja Symphony departs from the Olympia Terminal in the South Harbour of Helsinki.
-It is accessible by tram in just 10 minutes from the Helsinki Central Railway Station.
-Alternatively, if the weather is favourable and you have minimal luggage, walking is a viable option as well, especially in the summer.
+It is accessible by tram and is just 10 minutes from the Helsinki Central Railway Station.
+Alternatively, if the weather is favourable and you have minimal luggage, walking is also viable, especially in the summer.

 Upon our arrival at the terminal, we checked in using a self-service machine.
 The kiosk issued our boarding passes, and we were ready to board the ferry immediately.
-Boarding took approximately 15 minutes due to a higher number of passengers than usual.
+Boarding took approximately 15 minutes due to more passengers than usual.

-Boarding the ferry was a pleasant experience even though the terminal is old and quite small.
+Boarding the ferry was a pleasant experience, even though the terminal is old and small.

 Exploring the Ferry

-Soon we were inside the ferry and the first task was to find our cabin.
-We had booked a small cabin in Class A which had an outside window, bathroom and two beds.
-Classes B and C are similar but they do not have windows and Class C is located at the bottom of the ferry.
-There is also Promenade Class which has a window to the central promenade of the ferry.
+Soon, we were inside the ferry, and the first task was to find our cabin.
+We had booked a small Class A cabin with an outside window, bathroom and two beds.
+Classes B and C are similar but do not have windows, and Class C is located at the bottom of the ferry.
+There is also Promenade Class, which has a window to the ferry's central Promenade.

 Class A cabin

-Class A cabins have an outside window, at least 2 beds, a private bathroom, a phone and a television.
+Class A cabins have an outside window, at least two beds, a private bathroom, a phone and a television.

 Entertainment on the Promenade

-The Promenade is like a lively street with entertainment, bars, restaurants and cafes.
+The Promenade is lively with entertainment, bars, restaurants and cafes.

 Happy Lobster